by Jon (Updated on 2015-10-15)

 Pick out the "Event" for Custom Blocks.

-You'll now see this.
+You'll now see a dialog like this.

-Step 2: Give it a Name
+Step 2: Give the block a Name

 Step 3: Give it Fields (Parameters)